jsampe/PowerShell/README.md

 PowerShell, at least as of version 5.1, is an easy to use command-line shell and scripting environment for automating administrative tasks of Windows based systems.

+## What is a cmdlets?

+Compiled commands in PowerShell are called cmdlets.
+Cmdlet is pronounced command-let (not CMD-let).
+Cmdlets are in the form of singular Verb-Noun commands which makes them easily discoverable

+## The Three Core Cmdlets in PowerShell
+• Get-Command
+• Get-Help
+• Get-Member

+## The Get-Help

+The following parameters each reside in different parameter sets:
+• Full
+• Detailed
+• Examples
+• Online
+• Parameter
+• ShowWindow

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

 Here's why: